open-horizon/exchange-api/README.md

 - The properties used for advertising and searching should always have its value element be a string.
 For example the memory property value should be `"300"` instead of `300`.
 This is because scalatra is automatically converting the json to scala data structures, and i don't know how to have the data structures that vary in type.

+## Changes Between v1.27.0 and v1.28.0 (not done yet!)

+### Todos left to be finished

+- Add 'admin' field to user
+- See if there is a way to fix the swagger hack for 2 level resources
+- Consider changing all creates to POST

+### Limitations

+- Need to dropdb and initdb

+### External Incompatible changes

+- All resource except /admin are now under /org/{orgid}.
+By convention we will use "IBM" for our orgid.
+- All identities must be prefixed by "{orgid}/".
+E.g. IBM/myuser, IBM/mydeviceid, IBM/myagbotid (as a special case, the root user is root/root).
+This includes identities listed in owner and definedBy fields.

+### Done in this version

+-

 ## Changes Between v1.26.0 and v1.27.0

 - Added org resource (still need to implement ACLs for it and move other resources under it)